 When we refer to "travel services" this covers all products and services which may be booked with or through us, such as bespoke holidays, package holidays, accommodation, tours, transport and transfers (whether by air, coach, bus, train, ferry, taxi or other means), car hire, cruises, and charters, and it includes both (1) all such products and services which we supply or operate ourselves (including where we sub-contract); and (2) any such products and services provide by a third party which we book for you (acting as agent for you or that third party).
 Travel services also includes any services we or a third party provide in association with travel, such as obtaining visas, foreign exchange, and providing local representatives and support.

-We process your personal data in accordance with the following data protection law(s): The United Kingdom Data Protection Act 1998 (which covers protection of personal data generally) and The Privacy and Electronic Communications (EC Directive) Regulations 2003 of England and Wales (which covers, among other things, the use of telephone numbers, fax numbers and e-mail addresses for unsolicited direct marketing) Our regulators are the UK Information Commissioner.
-We also comply generally with the laws of England, Wales and Scotland in relation to the processing of your personal data, and not any other laws.
+We process your personal data in accordance with the following data protection law(s): Data Protection Acts 1988 and 2003.
+Our regulators are the Office of the Data Protection Commissioner (DPC) in Ireland email@example.com We also comply generally with the laws of Ireland in relation to the processing of your personal data, and not any other laws.

 This section summarizes the types of personal data about you that we process:-

 This includes name, age, photograph, gender, address, telephone, mobile, fax, e-mail, social networking contact details, proofs of identity and address, copies of passports, driving licences, and utility bills, card and other payment details, and financial information, health information relevant to your planned travel, and travel insurances held, results of searches carried out against you (such as to verify you identity, address, and credit status), your preferences, frequent flyer or travel partner program affiliation and member number, and any other information provided to us by or in relation to you which concern you as an individual.